Jascha Fibich

 Collect Bauhaus

 As well as the objects themselves, I am also particularly interested in their relationships with people.
-How did collector’s pieces find their way into the hands of their current owners, and how are they used?
+How did collector’s pieces find their way into the hands of their current owners, and how are they now used?

 Transformer-Towers in the Muldental

-These Towers transforms medium voltage from the transmission line in low voltage for the households.
+These towers transform medium voltage electricity from the transmission line into low voltage for households.
 They are predominantly found in rural areas.
-In many places they are unused.

-"Fucking bored Me"
+"Fucking Bored Me"

 Photographed on 8x10" film